- Table of Contents

 B. Planning

 Both short-term and long-term goals require meticulous planning and strategic thinking.
 Planning is the cornerstone upon which successful goals are built.
-For long-term goals, this involves breaking down the monumental task into manageable steps, creating a roadmap that outlines the journey ahead.
+For long-term goals, this involves breaking down the monumental task into manageable steps and creating a roadmap that outlines the journey ahead.
 Each short-term goal becomes a strategic checkpoint, ensuring progress is on track.

 Planning also involves resource allocation.
 Whether it’s time, money, or energy, individuals must allocate their resources wisely to achieve both short-term and long-term goals.
 For example, someone aspiring to start their own business might set short-term goals to attend entrepreneurship workshops, save a certain amount of money, and build a professional network.
 These short-term actions are intricately woven into the broader plan of establishing and growing a successful business over the long term.